Skip to Content

 Expert Tips

-• If you prefer a fluffy cake-like texture, process the oats in a high-speed blender or food processor to create oat flour before including them in a mixture.
+• Blend the oats.
+If you prefer a fluffy, cake-like texture, process the rolled oats in a high-speed blender or food processor before mixing them with the other ingredients.

-If you enjoy this easy baked oats recipe, try one of these breakfast recipes!
+If you enjoy this easy baked oats without bananas recipe, try more breakfast favorites!

-• Freeze – Freeze leftover baked oats in a freezer-safe container or bag for up to 2-3 months.
+• Freeze: Freeze leftover individual servings in a freezer-safe container or bag for up to 2-3 months.

-• Reheat – Wrap the leftover baked oats in a damp paper towel and warm them in the microwave for 1 minute.
+• Reheat: Wrap the leftover baked oats in a damp paper towel and warm them in the microwave in 30-second increments.

 Frequently Asked Questions